 The European Citizens’ Initiative demands EU to stop trading sharks and shark fins.
 You can still sign the European Citizens’ Initiative (ECI) “Stop Finning” that works to stop the cruel killing of sharks.

 The shark industry

 Every year about a hundred million sharks are killed.
-Up to 73 million of these sharks are killed just to make use of their fins.
-The reason that sharks are killed just for their fins is to make shark fin soup which is primarily an asian dish, but it is also eaten in the rest of the world.
+Up to 73 million of these sharks just to make use of their fins.
+The reason that is to make shark fin soup which is primarily an asian dish, but it is also eaten in the rest of the world.
 Often the sharks are caught and their fins are cut off while they are still alive.
 Since only the fins are in demand, the rest of the body is dumped so as not to take up space on the fishing boats.
 When they are dumped into the water without fins the sharks die.

 Supposedly the sharkfin does not have any taste, but certain cultures believe in its healing powers.
-The shark is immune to different marine diseases because their job is to regulate marine life the strong immune system is wrongly believed to transfer to humans when they eat shark fins.
+The shark is immune to different marine diseases because their job is to regulate marine life the strong immune system is wrongly believed to transfer to humans when they eat it.